Linux-Alex/GEEP/README.md

 GEEP (Genetic Evolutionary Engineering Platform) is a powerful **C++ framework** for genetic programming, designed to enable the evolution of complex solutions through large-scale population-based optimization.
 Leveraging **CUDA acceleration**, GEEP parallelizes fitness evaluation and genetic operations, making it highly efficient for handling massive populations.
 This framework is ideal for researchers and developers aiming to solve high-dimensional problems using evolutionary algorithms while harnessing the power of GPU computing.

+## 🚧 Project Status
+**GEEP is currently in its early development phase.**

+We are actively working on building the core functionalities, including classes, relationships, and foundational algorithms.
+At this stage, we are also testing these components through various examples to ensure robustness and correctness.
+Key features like GEEPlang and the web dashboard are planned for future development.

 ## 🚀 Key Features

 - **Genetic Programming Framework:** Evolve solutions for complex problems using population-based optimization.